-- 10.5.11 The ECoW reviews working areas and access route corridors, in consultation with the Archaeological Clerk of works (ACoW) as necessary. - 10.5.12 The ECoW agrees proposals for side casting and temporary excavated material storage areas as development proceeds. - 10.5.13 The ECoW monitors the condition of stored turf and agrees any required hydroseeding specification, including seed mix and fertiliser quantities, if required, in liaison with SNH.
+- Reviews working areas and route corridors, in consultation with the Archaeological Clerk of works (ACoW) as necessary. - Agrees proposals for side casting and temporary storage areas as development proceeds. - Monitors the condition of stored turf. - Agrees any required hydroseeding specification, including seed mix and fertiliser quantities, if required, in liaison with SNH.